ska-telescope/ska-data-lifecycle/docs/src/example/index.md

 To obtain an API token:

-* Open an browser and go to the `/token_by_auth_flow` endpoint on the DLM server URL.
+* Open a browser and go to the `/token_by_auth_flow` endpoint on the DLM server URL.
 For example: https://sdhp.stfc.skao.int/dp-yanda/dlm/token_by_auth_flow.
 * Login with your SKAO credentials
 * If successful, a token will be returned.
 Copy the token.